bhavinaa/faireez-Assignment/README.md

 # faireez-Assignment
 Contacts Application Assignment

-A full-stack contacts manager built with **React** and **NestJS**.
-Users can view, search, favorite, and simulate calling contacts via a clean and responsive interface.

----

-## 🚀 Project Overview

 This application allows users to manage their contacts efficiently with a modern and intuitive UI.
 It fetches contacts from the [RandomUser API](https://randomuser.me/), supports filtering, viewing contact details in a modal, and toggling favorites.
 It also includes proper error handling and loading states throughout the app.

 ---